angelorohit/lightsnake/README.md

 # Introduction #
 Light Snake is a neon-themed game of snake written as an experiment.
 The aim of this project was to learn more about HTML5.
 Now that the project is done, I hope the original source will be useful to anyone who wishes to dabble in HTML5.
+Do note that the code is messy as this was part of a hackathon and was put together in a day.
 The game can be played at: [lightsnakegame.appspot.com](http://lightsnakegame.appspot.com "lightsnakegame.appspot.com")

 # How to play #